 labiaplasty with sydney plastic surgeon dr ellis choy

-Women are becoming increasingly aware of their appearance, and the genital area is no exception.
-Feminine hygiene and comfort are also important.
-Labiaplasty surgery creates symmetry of the female genitalia and helps resolve health issues like pain during intercourse.
-Labiaplasty avoids visible scarring, while restoring and repairing the genital ‘lips’ – otherwise known as the inner labia (minora), and outer labia (majora).
+Labiaplasty surgery creates symmetry of the female genitalia and helps resolve health issues like pain during intercourse or difficulty maintaining hygiene.
+The targeted area is the genital ‘lips’ – otherwise known as the inner labia (minora) and outer labia (majora).

-Labia minora reduction, also known as labiaplasty, is a procedure to reshape and/or reduce the amount of skin protruding from the vaginal opening.
+Labia minora reduction is a procedure to reshape and/or reduce the amount of skin protruding from the vaginal opening.
 Tearing and stretching can result in the inner labia becoming more visible, as can sexual arousal, which may swell the labia several times its usual diameter.

-For some women, the rigours of childbirth take their toll.
-Labiaplasty will restore a more youthful appearance.
+For some women, labiaplasty can help reverse changes that occur as a result of childbirth.
 Related surgeries include clitoral hood reduction, labia symmetry surgery, and labia majora surgery to reduce or reshape the outer labia lips.

 Labiaplasty surgery that is right for you

-More women than ever before are having labiaplasty surgery.
-It’s understandable, as the operation is relatively non-invasive, with results that can improve the appearance and function of the labia.
-Some people have experience discomfort or chafing due to their labia, or suffer discomfort riding bikes and horses.
+Labiaplasty can improve the appearance and function of the labia.
+Some people experience discomfort or chafing due to their labia, or suffer discomfort riding bikes and horses.
 Other women experience pain during intercourse.
 Labiaplasty could be the answer.
-Dr Choy will carefully evaluate your concerns and personalise your labiaplasty to meet your unique needs.
+Dr Choy will carefully evaluate your concerns and personalise your labiaplasty to your unique needs.

 Consider a plastic surgeon